#BlackPlanetBack: Will Twitter’s Downturn Spark New Interest In BlackPlanet?

 BlackPlanet is trending on Twitter at the moment and we’ve got reactions below.

-#BlackPlanetBack: Will Twitter’s Downturn Spark New Interest In BlackPlanet? was originally published on hiphopwired.com
+#BlackPlanetBack: Will Twitter’s Downturn Spark New Interest In BlackPlanet? was originally published on newsone.com